Arkkodan/DreamVsDream/docs/users/ERRORS.md

 ### MinGW

 If you have an error saying that MinGW runtime libraries are missing from your computer, the distributor may have forgotten to copy those files over.
-Please contact the project manager.
+Please contact the project manager and/or submit an issue.